When are Duality Defects Group-Theoretical?: Introduction and summary

 \paragraph{Duality defects:} A $d$-dimensional quantum field theory (QFT) $\CX$ with a finite, non-anomalous, $p$-form abelian global symmetry $G^{(p)}$ has a \emph{non-invertible duality symmetry} when $\CX$ is invariant under gauging $G^{(p)}$ \cite{Choi:2021kmx, Choi:2022zal},

 This in particular requires $p=\frac{d}{2}-1$, so that the gauged theory $\CX/G^{(p)}$ also has the same $G^{(p)}$ global symmetry.\footnote{For simplicity, we only consider the symmetry of a single form-degree.
 One can also consider symmetries with multiple form-degrees, say, a $p$-form symmetry and a $q$-form symmetry.
 The theory can also be self-dual under gauging both symmetries if $d-2=p+q$.
 See e.g. \cite{Kaidi:2021xfk,Decoppet:2023bay} for such examples.
 More generally, a finite invertible symmetry in $d$ dimensional quantum field theory is described by a higher-group, and gauging it leads to the higher representation category of a higher group.
 Self-duality under gauging the higher group requires its higher representation category coincides with itself.
 See \cite{Bhardwaj:2022yxj,Bhardwaj:2022lsg,Freed:2022qnc, Bhardwaj:2022kot, Bartsch:2022ytj, Bhardwaj:2023wzd, Bhardwaj:2023ayw, Bartsch:2023wvv, Bartsch:2023pzl, Copetti:2023mcq, Bhardwaj:2022maz} for the recent developments of higher categorical theory description of global symmetries. } Each finite symmetry is associated with a topological defect \cite{Gaiotto:2014kfa}, and in the present case the \emph{duality defect}.
 The duality defect can be constructed by gauging $G^{(p)}$ on half-space and imposing the Dirichlet boundary condition for $G^{(p)}$ at the defect locus.
-It has been shown that the duality defect satisfies \emph{non-invertible} fusion rule \cite{Choi:2021kmx,Choi:2022zal}.
+It has been shown that the duality defect satisfies \emph{non-invertible} fusion rule \cite{Choi:2021kmx,Choi:2022zal}\footnote{The non-invertible topological defects and some of their properties were explored during late 1980s and early 1990s, and see \cite{Alford:1992yx, Alford:1989ch, Bucher:1991bc, Alford:1990mk, Alford:1990ur, Alford:1990pt, Alford:1990fc} for a small selection of these works.}.
 By construction, duality defect implements gauging $G^{(p)}$.
 Note that there are additional data specifying the duality defects, such as the (symmetric and non-degenerate) bicharacter and the Frobenius-Schur indicator.
 Different QFT $\CX$ satisfying \eqref{eq:selfdual} may yield duality defects with different choices of such additional data.
 Throughout this work, for simplicity, we will denote the duality defect associated with gauging $G^{(p)}$ as \emph{$G^{(p)}$ duality defect}, to emphasize the underlying invertible symmetry, and leave the dependence of additional data implicit.

 A generic $G^{(p)}$ symmetric QFT does not satisfy \eqref{eq:selfdual}.
 However, there are some well-known examples satisfying \eqref{eq:selfdual}, including compact scalars in 2d with $\Z_N^{(0)}$ symmetry \cite{Ji:2019ugf, Choi:2021kmx}, Maxwell theories in 4d with $\Z_N^{(1)}$ symmetry \cite{Choi:2021kmx}, $\CN=4$ super Yang-Mills theories in 4d with $\Z_N^{(1)}$ symmetry \cite{Kaidi:2021xfk}, etc. For these theories, showing \eqref{eq:selfdual} often requires a T-duality in 2d or S-duality in 4d,\footnote{One should distinguish the T or S-dualities from the duality transformation associated with gauging $G^{(p)}$.} and these dualities are usually found only in highly fine-tuned theories.
 Thus it is highly non-trivial and interesting to find deformations preserving the duality symmetry, i.e. the relation \eqref{eq:selfdual}.
 See \cite{Damia:2023ses} for recent discussions on duality-preserving deformation of the $\CN=4$ super Yang-Mills theory.